stakahama/aprl-emacs/README.md

 Extend (user-specific; optional)
 ---

 Additional packages can be installed through ELPA (emacs-major-version >= 24) by calling `M-x package-list`.
-You can add melpa and marmalade repos if desired:
+You can add melpa and marmalade repos if desired (note that state of marmalade packages has mixed reviews):

 ```common-lisp
 (add-to-list 'package-archives '("melpa" . "http://melpa.milkbox.net/packages/") t)